If you’re struggling with menopause symptoms, it’s important to remember that you’re not alone.

 For example, you could try…

-- Adding resistance training to your exercise routine.
+Adding resistance training to your exercise routine.
 The more muscle you build, the more efficiently your body will burn fat, which can help with weight loss and maintenance.
-The Stella app has a range of exercise videos including strength training and yoga classes.
+You can read more in our article: The importance of building strength and balance in your 50s and 60s.

 - Keeping an eye on your stress levels.
 Stress can cause us to turn to sugary, fatty foods, cigarettes, or alcohol to feel better – all of which can contribute to weight gain.
-Instead, try to find a positive outlet when you feel stressed, such as journaling, getting out for a walk, or calling a friend for a chat.
+Instead, try to find a positive outlet when you feel stressed, such as journaling, walking, or calling a friend.

 - Eating and drinking everything in moderation.
-One of the best ways to lose or maintain a healthy weight is to eat a varied diet with plenty of fibre, protein, leafy, vegetables, and fruit.
-However, this should include treats too.
-By having the occasional glass of wine or a few squares of chocolate here and there, and not eliminating certain foods altogether, you’re less likely to crave them and overindulge.
+One of the best ways to lose or maintain a healthy weight is to eat a varied diet with plenty of fibre, protein, leafy vegetables, and fruit.
+However, this should include treats, too.
+By having the occasional glass of wine or a few squares of chocolate, and not eliminating certain foods, you’re less likely to crave them and overindulge.

 Final thoughts…

-Menopause symptoms can be different for everyone, so it’s possible you might be experiencing one, all, or none of the symptoms above.
+Menopause symptoms can be different for everyone, so you might be experiencing one, all, or none of the symptoms above.